DukeRobotics/documentation/intro-project/README.md

 For more information on how to wire and interpret the output from a temperature sensor, visit https://learn.adafruit.com/tmp36-temperature-sensor/using-a-temp-sensor.

 ### Task
 Wire a temperature sensor and print the ambient temperature to the serial monitor.
 To view the serial monitor, open the code tab in TinkerCAD and press the Serial Monitor button at the bottom of the screen.
-Make sure that the temperature readout in the Serial Monitor matches its actual setting to +-1 degree.
+Make sure that the temperature readout in the Serial Monitor matches its actual setting to +-1 degree (Celsius).

 ## Conclusion

 You're done!
 You've made a rover worthy of navigating the surface of Mars (kinda).
-Let one of the facilitators know, but in the meantime, feel free to help other people in your group.
+Let one of the subteam leads know, but in the meantime, feel free to help other people in your group.